galaxine/etch-a-sketch/README.md

 What's not shown is, that I am working with Typescript behind the scenes, the code is transpiled into es6 and I haven't much used typescript except for the typing and showing me how I should work wit ambigious types like this:
 `let box = event.target as HTMLSelectElement;`.
 It's quite helpful as it helps me think more about the types I am using and reduces uncertainty for a beginner.
+And it's cool, especially when you decide to stick with the type and the provided methods to the object.